wptrainingteam/content-editor-overview/README.md

 ![Add Read More link](/images/read-more-link.png)

 **Strike-through**: <del>Draws a strikethrough line over the text</del> (select the text and click the Strikethrough button -- or press shift+alt+d on your keyboard)

+#### Horizontal Line

+* * *

+To insert a horizontal line between sections of your page you can make a hard return and then click the 'Horizontal line' icon to add the line and then click another hard return after the line before the content of the next section resumes.

 ### Clear Formatting